santiment/academy/src/docs/labels/withdrawn-from/index.md

 ---

 ## Description
-A`withdrawn_from` label is used to identify the entity involved in a withdrawal action.
+The `withdrawn_from` label is used to identify the entity involved in a withdrawal action.

 The most common case is a centralized exchange (CEX) withdrawal.
 See the details in the image below.